Ready to attract new clients with this seo guide for accountants ?

 You’ve heard the expression people buy from people they know and trust.

-Your site should contain professional portrait shots of the key practice and department heads.
+Your website should contain professional portrait shots of the key practice and department heads.

 In addition, photographs and images added to your website can found by people using Google Image search when you apply ALT Tags to your images.